“What will help us the most this week?” Brigid (Goddess App on Michele Knight’s website)

 Personally, I have had bouts of grief for several months and I will give myself the space to go through it.
-Since I am self-employed, I have more leeway when it comes to work and I also do not have a family to take care of.
-For those of you who are not in this position, carve out some time in your day to feel your emotions.
+Since I am self-employed, I have more leeway when it comes to work (I also do not have family responsibilities).
+For those who are not in this position, carve out some time in your day to feel your emotions.
 Sit in your car and listen to a sad song for five minutes – it will do you a world of good.

 So…Brigid will assist us to nurture and empower ourselves…and I will post an excerpt from one of my books below which may help you to accept, understand and cope with profound grief.